vmware/splinterdb/docs/build.md

 # Building from source
-This document is about how to build and test SplinterDB itself.
+This document describes how to build the sources and test SplinterDB itself.
+The bulk of the SplinterDB library code is written in C, with some supporting code implemented in Rust.

 To integrate SplinterDB into another application, see [Usage](usage.md).

 ## On Linux